SPARLING: Learning Latent Representations with Extremely Sparse Activations: Methods

 Importantly, $t$ is treated as a constant in backpropagation and is thus not updated by gradient descent.
 Instead, we update $t$ using an exponential moving average of the quantiles of batches\footnote{For numerical stability, we accumulate batches such that $|z_n| \delta \geq 10C$ before running this update}:

-where $t_n$ is the value of $t$ on the $n$th iteration, $z_n$ is the nth batch of inputs to this layer, $\mu$ is the momentum (we use $\mu = 0.9$), $\delta$ is the target density, and $q : \mathbb R^{B \times d_1 \times \ldots \times d_k \times C} \times \mathbb R \to \mathbb R^C$ is the standard \texttt{torch.quantile} function. $q$ is applied across all dimensions except the last: it produces a value for each channel that represents the threshold $u$ for which the proportion of elements above $u$ in the tensor at that channel is $\delta$.
+where $t_n$ is the value of $t$ on the $n$th iteration, $z_n$ is the nth batch of inputs to this layer, $\mu$ is the momentum (we use $\mu = 0.9$), $\delta$ is the target density, and $q : \mathbb R^{B \times d_1 \times \ldots \times d_k \times n} \times \mathbb R \to \mathbb R^n$ is the standard \texttt{torch.quantile} function. $q$ is applied across all dimensions except the last: it produces a value for each channel that represents the threshold $u$ for which the proportion of elements above $u$ in the tensor at that channel is $\delta$.
 We describe an alternative in Appendix~\ref{sec:single-threshold}.
 Since $t_n$ is fit to the data distribution, we can treat this as a layer that enforces that $\hat g$ has a sparsity of $1 - \delta$.
 Finally, we always include an affine batch normalization before this layer to increase training stability.
-We provide an analysis on the necessity of this addition in Section \ref{sec:ablation}.
+We provide an analysis on the necessity of this addition in Appendix~\ref{sec:ablation}.